minlaxz/cra-by-noob/README.md

 TL;DR

-`curl -fsSL https://getcra.minlaxz.me | sh -s -- -i ` // to install
+`curl -fsSL https://getcra.minlaxz.me | bash -s -- -i ` // to install cra-noob

-`curl -fsSL https://getcra.minlaxz.me | sh -s -- -r ` // to remove
+`curl -fsSL https://getcra.minlaxz.me | bash -s -- -r ` // to remove cra-noob

 OR just

-`curl -fsSL https://getcra.minlaxz.me | sh -` // to install
+`curl -fsSL https://getcra.minlaxz.me | bash -` // to install

+and run `cra` or `cra -n <your_project_name>` and coffee break ☕

-This will download just bootstrapped files and dirs of original **create-react-app**
+[cra.sh](cra.sh) will download just bootstrapped files and dirs of original **create-react-app** files

+also will create _package.json_ with updated version of react-scripts used in `create-react-app` and projectName etc.

 - **project_name/src/\***
 - **project_name/build/\***